HewlettPackard/llmesh/README.md

    echo 'eval "$(uv generate-shell-completion bash)"' >> ~/.bashrc echo 'eval "$(uvx --generate-shell-completion bash)"' >> ~/.bashrc
    ```

   - Note, drop in means that you can use uv or the orginals as well.
-- **API Key**: Set your ChatGPT API key by assigning it to the `OPENAI_API_KEY` environment variable.

 ### Installation Options